ssigurdsson/Netcode-Visualization-Tool/REPORT.md

 # Netblob - Performance Report

 In this document, the performance of the client and the server are analysed.
-The main challenges faced in each case are discussed, along with solutions to those challenges.
+The main challenges faced in each case are discussed, along with proposed solutions to those challenges.

 ### Client